Institute Peak

 Looking up at the glacial tongue

 As I followed the trail up the glacial tongue, the skintrack would entirely disappear at times.
 The snow that filled the skintrack fractured and slid easily on the 30ish degree slope, making me wary of relying on it too much.
-The sun hit my face as I crested the tongue and moved onto the glacier proper, though buried in snow it was.
-I reached the ridge and sheathed my skis binding-deep in the snow…just in case.
+The sun hit my face as I crested the tongue and moved onto the glacier proper, though it was quite buried in snow.
+I reached the ridge and stabbed my skis deeply into the snow, up to the bindings…just in case.

 The West Tongue of the West Gulkana Glacier (foreground), Institute’s West Ridge (background)